jamesjiadazhan/dietaryindex/Manual.md

   - `MED_NHANES_FPED()`, Calculating MED (median-based) with 1 step using the NHANES_FPED data (after 2005)
   - `MEDI_NHANES_FPED()`, Calculating MEDI (serving size-based from the PREDIMED trial) with 1 step using the NHANES_FPED data (after 2005)
   - `DII_NHANES_FPED()`, Calculating DII with 1 step using the NHANES_FPED data (after 2005)

+Note: all NHANES functions allow users to enter the first day data, or the second day data, or first day + second day data and return the results accordingly.
+See examples later.

 - ASA24
   - `HEI2015_ASA24()`, Calculating HEI2015 with 1 step using the ASA24 data